 At least two "Words from Our Sponsors!" instruct the listener in graphic detail how to 1.) skin yourself alive and 2.) remove, cook, and eat your own heart.

 Once the broadcast announced to follow the news is the sound of someone chewing up glass shards.

-The Whispering Forest lures hypnotizes people into wanting to stay there and then slowly turns their bodies into a wood-like substance so they become part of the forest.
+The Whispering Forest lures hypnotized people into wanting to stay there and then slowly turns their bodies into a wood-like substance so they become part of the forest.

 There is an outbreak of people's skin becoming covered with small spiralling horns.

-A senior football player grows a second head and his mother has the first head removed because she likes the new son better.
+A senior football player grows a second head and his mother has the first head removed because she likes the new head better.

 A woman gives birth to a disembodied grown man's hand.
-The hand is alive and sentient and the loving parents decide that it's a daughter and name her Meghan.
+The hand is alive and sentient and the loving parents decide that it's a daughter and name her Megan.